 - In coeliac disease, gluten causes intestinal inflammation resulting in diarrhoea, tiredness, weight loss and abdominal discomfort.

-- The majority (> 90%) of patients with DH also have gluten-sensitive enteropathy.
+- The majority (> 90%) of patients with dermatitis herpetiformis also have gluten-sensitive enteropathy.
 Gastrointestinal symptoms may be mild to severe; some patients remain symptom-free.

-- Around 15–25% coeliac patients have concurrent DH.
-These patients tend to have a more severe intestinal pathology in comparison to those with mainly DH.
+- Around 15–25% of coeliac patients have concurrent dermatitis herpetiformis.
+These patients tend to have a more severe intestinal pathology in comparison to those without dermatitis herpetiformis.